 If you’re looking for a traditional job as a regular employee, and you don’t have a specific company in mind, then traditional job search websites are your best bet.
 Try looking for jobs that fit your geographic and industry criteria at sites such as Simply Hired, Indeed, Career Builder, Glassdoor, and on LinkedIn’s job board.

 If you aren’t looking for a traditional full-time job, a freelance role will provide greater flexibility than a part-time job, and many freelance positions can be filled remotely.
-Use sites such as Guru, Upwork, and Freelancer to get an idea for the sort of opportunities available to someone with your skillset.
+Use sites such as Guru, Upwork, and Freelancer to get an idea of the sort of opportunities available to someone with your skillset.

 Only 15% of jobs are filled by an applicant who applied online and didn't have a direct referral.